prvdmwrong/prvdmwrong/docs/tutorials/index.md

 !!! warning "But first, something important..."

     **<span style="font-size: 1.5em;">
     Do not use Prvd 'M Wrong in production unless you're *really, really, really, REALLY, really* willing and able to withstand large, sweeping changes.
     </span>**

     Yes, that was five-reallys important.

-    Prvd 'M Wrong is in very early alpha right now!
-You *will* encounter:
+    Prvd 'M Wrong is still under active development!
+Full backward compatibility is not guaranteed before reaching version 1.0.
+Again, ___Do not use Prvd 'M Wrong in production yet, unless you are willing and able to withstand large, sweeping changes.___ You *will* encounter:

-    - nonexistent or broken features
+    - nonexistent or broken packages
     - changes in how things work between versions
     - updates that completely remove existing features
     - evolving recommendations on conventions and project structure